Last Updated on December 16, 2024 by Laila Oliveira

 Algarve’s little secret town, Loulé, is full of sunshine and excitement all year.
 The region has more to it than being an authentic Portuguese city with a large working-class population.

 Like every year, the parade will take place at Avenida José da Costa Mealha with circus artists, trapeze artists, and clowns on allegoric cars.
-Even though Carnival in Portugal is centuries old, it’s one of the most important events of the year in Loulé.
+Even though the Carnival in Portugal is centuries old, it’s one of the most important events of the year in Loulé.

 Madeira